MONEI

 With the rise of online payments and financial transactions, the need for secure authentication methods has become increasingly important.
 SCA, which is short for Strong Customer Authentication is one method that ensures online transactions are safe by requiring customers to provide two or more forms of authentication to verify their identity.

-In this article, you’ll learn all about SCA, how to implement Strong Customer Authentication, its benefits, challenges, and how to be prepared so you can keep your business and customers safe.
+In this article, you’ll learn all about Strong Customer Authentication, how to implement it, the benefits and challenges, and how to be prepared so you can keep your business and customers safe.

 Table of contents